 Federal Work-Study wages will be considered taxable income.

-Federal Work-Study students will complete online time sheets in the TC Portal every two weeks in order to get paid.
+Federal Work-Study students will complete online time sheets in the TC Portal every two weeks in order to be paid.

 Federal Work-Study students may work up to the awarded amount in the financial aid package.
 (Note: A hiring office/department may set a different limit, in which case the student can earn only up to the authorized limit.
 The rest of the funds from the financial aid award may be earned from a different Federal Work-Study job.)